Suzhou65/Suzhou65.github.io/lib_gist/Is_Applesilicon_ready4me.md

 # Is Apple silicon ready for me?

-Only tick if fully compatible with Apple silicon.
+## Fully compatible with Apple silicon.
 ### Chat
 - [ ] LINE
 - [ ] Microsoft Skype